-The parking brake (also known as the 'emergency brake', 'e-brake' or 'hand brake') on a DeLorean is a mechanical system which is operated by the lever which pulls two cables.
+The parking brake (also known as the 'emergency brake', 'e-brake' or 'hand brake') on a DeLorean is a mechanical system which is operated by the lever which pulls a left and right cable.
 The two cables are connected to mechanical hand brake calipers, which are attached to the rear brake calipers.
 These small calipers are completely separate from the larger hydraulic service brakes, and have their own parking brake pads PN 109037.

 1 - One or both of the cables may become detached from the mechanism in the handle.